1908 – 1997

 Falkenstein was born in coastal Oregon but was raised in Berkeley.
 She did her undergraduate work in art, anthropology, and philosophy at the University of California, Berkeley and graduated in 1930.
 During the 1940s she was an instructor at Mills College and at California School of Fine Arts.
 In 1950, she moved to Paris and lived there for 13 years; her studio there became a meeting place for artists and critics.
 In 1963, she returned to the United States and settled permanently in Los Angeles.

 Her early works from 1935 to the early 1940s consisted of abstract paintings and wooden sculptures, which combined biomorphic and surreal shapes.
 She worked with compact, earth-toned ceramics, such as her 1940 “Sign of the Spiral,” in which curved or faceted forms would lead to her later strategy of incorporating negative space into sculpture.
+Her 1942 oil on canvas, “Tapping Out Steel,” depicts two workers with oversized hands.
+Combining Cubism and Surrealism, the flat figural shapes are integrated into the architectural surroundings, while the angle of their pole and their bent arms and feet reinforce spatial depth.

 When she lived in Paris, she began to work in wire, emphasizing space over mass as she used tangled networks of lines to create volume.
 Her work consisted of short rods brazed together to form a composition with no central focus and no boundaries.
 The rods were arranged in a way to show or imply outward motion.
 She referred to this sculptural element as the “never-ending screen,” which she used in sculptures throughout her career and also in her paintings.